5 Turkey Butchering Tips

 We have four freezers on our farm.
 And having full freezers is a great problem to have.
 But seriously, y’all—make sure you have room in your freezer(s).

-There you have it—five turkey butchering tips from our first experience butchering turkeys at our farm.
+There you have it—five turkey butchering tips from our first experience butchering turkeys at our farm (with updates as we learned more).
 Hope they were helpful!
-If you have any turkey butchering tips to share with us, please do so in the comments!
+If you have any questions or turkey butchering tips to share with us, please do so in the comments!

 Planning a butcher day on your homestead?
 You might be interested in…